-Although the tensor voting framework has only one free parameter, the scale σ , several other issues must be considered carefully when employing it for perceptual grouping and segmentation.
+Although the tensor voting framework has only one free parameter, the scale $\sigma$ , several other issues must be considered carefully when employing it for perceptual grouping and segmentation.
 The voting dimensionality, the features to be used as tokens, and the encoding of the input tokens are important issues that need consideration.

-The voting dimensionality is determined by the number of features used to represent the problem.
-Ideally, a small number of features with maximal representation capability is desired.
+The voting dimensionality is determined by the number of features used to represent the problem, and influences directly the performance and quality of the results.
+Ideally, the fewest number of features with maximal representation capability is desired, as it is more likely to produce the best results within the shortest time.
 This raises the issue of what features to use.
 First, the features chosen must be in the Euclidean space, or at least be scaled to, so that the decay function which establishes the vote strength is a valid one, as suggested in [40].
 Pixel coordinates, edgel orientation and gradient, are examples of features commonly used for raster images or their edge-based counterparts.
-Color information should be represented in terms of hue, intensity or any other (quasi-)Euclidean measure, instead of RGB.